rogelioprieto/linux-tips/_posts/2020-05-05-how-to-know-application-version-in-Ubuntu.md

+---
+layout: post
-# How to know application version in Ubuntu
+title: How to know application version in Ubuntu
+categories: apt ubuntu
+---

 ## Problem: What versions are installed in my computer and/or available in the repository?

 ## Solution

-In a Terminal use these commands:
+In a Terminal, you can use these commands:

 ```dpkg -s <package>``` - allows you to find the version of that you have installed.